Félix Ulloa: Politics

 Ulloa was a member of the National Revolutionary Movement Party, which his father founded, and served on its political commission.

 In the 2019 election he was Nayib Bukele's vice presidential running mate and their ticket won.
 Bukele and Ulloa registered as candidates for the 2024 election with Nuevas Ideas on 25 June 2023, despite the constitutional provisions limiting the president and vice-president to one term.
 He was granted a leave of absence by the legislature on 30 November, in order to campaign for reelection.

 Ulloa attended the coronation of Charles III and Queen Camilla.

 U.S. Senator Chris Van Hollen met with Ulloa to discuss the Kilmar Abrego Garcia and his internment at the Terrorism Confinement Center.

 Personal life

 Ulloa married Lilian Alvarenga, with whom he had three children, in 1973.

 Political positions

 Ulloa defended the mass hearings of up to 900 people used for suspected gang members and lowering the age by which a person can be tried as an adult from 16 to 12.
 He compared Bukele's allies on the Supreme Court of Justice of El Salvador to U.S. President Donald Trump's appointments to the Supreme Court of the United States.
+In 2026, Ulloa denounced the killings of 41,000 Salvadorans by gangs from 2009 to 2019 as a "genocide".